Prayer To Light Shabbat Candles

 4. Blow out the candle before it reaches your hand, and hold it away from your body so that any remaining wax doesn’t drip on you or anything else.

-READ: Prayer For Every Possession
+READ: Prayer For A Struggling Relationship

 The prayers we say before lighting a Shabbat candle